lightning/bolts/02-peer-protocol.md

 funds are at risk.
 If the fundee were to remember the channel forever, this would create a Denial of Service risk; therefore, forgetting it is recommended (even if the promise of `push_msat` is significant).

+If the fundee forgets the channel before it was confirmed, the funder will need to broadcast the commitment transaction to get his funds back and open a new channel.
+To avoid this, the funder should ensure the funding transaction confirms in the next 2016 blocks.

 ## Channel Close